claudiarella/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Mathematical Physics
-    institution: University of Geneva (in progress)
+    institution: University of Geneva (2024)
-    # year: in progress
+    # year: 2024
   - course: MSc in Mathematical and Theoretical Physics
     institution: University of Oxford (2019)
     # year: 2019